bartblaze/Yara-rules/README.md

 All rules are TLP:White, so you can use and distribute them freely.
 Please retain the meta.

+## Help!
+A generic rule is hitting my software!
+If one of the rules in the [generic](https://github.com/bartblaze/Yara-rules/tree/master/rules/generic) rules section hits on your software: this is not a false positive.
+It is simply an objective fact that, for example, your software has been compiled or wrapped using AutoIT.
+It equally does **not** mean your software is malicious.

 ## Actions
 There's two workflows running on this Github repository: